gflohr/qgoda-site/en/docs/configuration-variables.md

 [%- END %]

 [% WRAPPER components/variable.html
+   variable="linguas" type='Array'
+   default='undefined' -%]
+A list of language codes for your site like "en", "fr", and so on.
+It is recommended that you use <a href="https://tools.ietf.org/html/rfc3066">HTTP language identifiers</a>.
+[%- END %]

+[% WRAPPER components/variable.html
    variable="link_score" type='Integer'
    default=5 -%]
 The relation score that two documents that have a link between each other get.
 Note that this is counted from each document's side.
 So, if document A links to B and B links to A, the overall relation score between A and B is 10.